 Gaffney’s remains and disposed of the rest in a coastal area in northern NY.
 He is also a suspect in the other killings of children.

-Williams case was originally investigated the New York authorities but has since been closed following the confession Fish gave to authorities.
+Williams case was originally investigated by the New York authorities but the case has since been closed following the confession Fish gave to authorities.
 Williams mother remained doubtful that Albert killed her son but the evidence against Fish was strong.
 Williams remains were never found.